pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/yaml/_index.md

 In many locations within this schema, values may be expressions which computed a value based on the `configuration`, `variables`, or outputs of `resources`.
 These expressions can be provided in two ways:

-* If an object is provided as a value, and has a key that has the prefix `Fn::`, the object is treated as an expression, and the expression will be resolved to a new value that will be used in place of the object.
+* If an object is provided as a value, and has a key that has the prefix `fn::`, the object is treated as an expression, and the expression will be resolved to a new value that will be used in place of the object.
 * Any string value is interpreted as an interpolation, with `${...}` being replaced by evaluating the expression in the `...`.

 The supported expression forms for each of these is detailed below.